Changes to community midwifery services due to coronavirus (COVID-19)

 - All scans and specialist midwifery care will take place at St Thomas’ Hospital.

-The five community maternity sites will be;
+The six community maternity sites are:

-If you have any enquiries about your postnatal care please contact the team via email at: firstname.lastname@example.org.
+If you have any enquiries about your postnatal care, please contact the team via email at firstname.lastname@example.org.

 Stem cell collection suspended